Sussex County Miners: Sussex County Miners

 In 2014, after purchasing Skylands Stadium the year before, Dorso officially announced the arrival of the Miners, who began play the following season.
 The Miners struggled their first two seasons, finishing last and second-to-last in the league and missing the playoffs both season.

 In the 2017 season, the Miners qualified for the playoffs for the first time in franchise history.
 However, they got swept 3-0 in the opening round by the eventual champions, the Québec Capitales.
 The following season, the Miners won their first regular season title, placing first in the league.
 On September 9, 2018, the Miners defeated the Trois-Rivières Aigles in the opening round series 3-2 to advance to their first championship round in franchise history.
 The following series, they defeated the Québec Capitales 3-1 in the championship series to earn their first league championship, winning on a dramatic walk-off home run by Martin Figueroa.
 The Miners were almost able to replicate their success the following season, finishing first in the regular season standings and winning their opening round series against their rival Rockland Boulders.
 In the championship series, however, they lost 3-1 to their in-state rival New Jersey Jackals, also owned by Dorso.

 The 2018 Miners celebrate their Can-Am Championship win.

 Following the 2019 season, it was announced that the Can-Am League, along with five of its six teams, would be absorbed by the Frontier League.
 Due to the COVID-19 pandemic, however, the Frontier League announced there would be no season that year.
 Instead, the Miners played in the local All-American Baseball Challenge, a six-team league introduced to entertain fans during the pandemic.
 Skylands Stadium hosted the Miners and the Skylands Cardinals, a team introduced for the challenge that referenced the area's baseball history.
 The Miners had a stellar regular season in the Challenge, finishing first in the league's standings, but fell to the New York Brave in the opening round, eliminating them from the championship game.
 The Miners finished third in the Challenge after beating the Jersey Wise Guys in the third place game.

 In 2021, the Miners officially began Frontier League play, but missed the playoffs after finishing second in the Northeast Division.
-As of 2024, the Miners play in the League's East Division, along with the Québec Capitales, New Jersey Jackals, Trois-Rivières Aigles, Tri-City ValleyCats, New York Boulders, Ottawa Titans, and New England Knockouts.
+After the league's 2025 realignment, the Miners play in the League's East Division, along with the New Jersey Jackals, New York Boulders, and Down East Bird Dawgs.

 Following the 2022 season, it was announced that Field Manager Bobby Jones would become the Vice President of the New Jersey Jackals.
 The Miners announced that former Major League catcher Chris Widger would manage the ball club in 2023.